sgrilux/vpc-cdk/README.md

-# Siumple CDK Prokect to create a VPC
+# Simple CDK Prokect to create a VPC

 Create your VPC in few simple steps.